manugaco/manugaco/README.md

 I worked at Intrum-Solvia for 7 months, a debt recovery corporation as Senior Data Scientist.

-I am currently working at Accenture as Lead - Consutant Data Scientist managing teams and developing cutting edge products in the supply chain industry.
+I am currently working at Accenture as Lead - Consutant Data Scientist managing teams and developing cutting edge AI products in the supply chain industry.

 </p>